 - For several episodes in season six (led up to in season five), NCIS is searching for a mole among its own team, who turns out to be Michelle Lee.

-- In the Ghost in the Shell TV series, Togusa once gets put on trial over the way he conducted an arrest.
+- In Ghost in the Shell: Stand Alone Complex, Togusa once gets put on trial over the way he conducted an arrest.

 - Heck, start off with the first nonpractice case in the series.
 After confronting Mia's real murderer Phoenix Wright finds himself accused of the deed after Maya (his assistant-to-be) gets the rap.